EntelectChallenge/2016-Bomberman/README.md

 Your bot will receive two arguments when the for every round in the game:

-1. Your player key register in the game
+1. Your player key registered in the game
 2. The directory for the current game files

 The game will store game files during a match in the following directory format